agude/agude.github.io/_drafts/2019-03-18-data_science_salaries.md

 ## Scientists, Engineers, and Analysts

-The dataset is mostly comprised of data scientists, but there are a few engineers and analysts as well, so we can compare salary across multiple job
+The dataset is mostly comprised of data scientists, but there are a few engineers and analysts as well, so we can compare salary across job titles:
-titles:

 [![Box plot showing that machine learning engineers earn the most, followed by data scientists.][vs_plot]][vs_plot]